-At the Annual General Meeting of June 12, 2008, the shareholders of DKSH Holdings (Malaysia) Berhad granted approval for the Company to enter into recurrent related party transactions with DKSH Corporate Shared Services Center Sdn Bhd ("CSSC") for the provision of information technology and consulting services.
-At the Extraordinary General Meeting of December 3, 2008, the shareholders of DKSH Holdings (Malaysia) Berhad granted approval for the Company to enter into recurrent related party transactions with DKSH Field Marketing Services Sdn Bhd ("DKSH Field Marketing") for the provision of merchandising services for DKSH products at outlets selected by DKSH Malaysia Sdn Bhd.
-Both mandates will expire on June 18, 2009 when the Company holds its Annual General Meeting.
+At the Annual General Meeting of June 18, 2009, the shareholders of DKSH Holdings (Malaysia) Berhad granted approval for the Company to enter into recurrent related party transactions with DKSH Corporate Shared Services Center Sdn Bhd ("CSSC") for the provision of information technology and consulting services and for the Company to enter into recurrent related party transaction with DKSH Smollan Field Marketing (Malaysia) Sdn Bhd (formerly known as DKSH Field Marketing Sdn Bhd) for the provision of merchandising services for DKSH products at outlets selected by DKSH Malaysia Sdn Bhd.
+The mandate will expire on June 17, 2010 when the Company holds its Annual General Meeting.

-The details of the RRPT entered into during the financial year 2008 pursuant to the shareholders' mandates are indicated in the table below.
+The details of the RRPT entered into during the financial year 2009 pursuant to the shareholders' mandate are indicated in the table below.